deoostfrees/Gibki/README.md

 #### .container

-Containers provide a way to center content.
-Use `.container` for a responsive width:
+Containers are not required for the grid, but provide a way to centre content.
+The width can be customised using [CSS custom properties](#css-custom-properties).

 ![](https://rqrauhvmra.com/gibki/img/container.png)